 Gibbons Intellectual Property attorneys manage patent assertions, negotiate IP transactions, conduct due diligence, and create strategic IP portfolios – both from in-house and outside counsel perspectives.
-High-stakes litigation is another mainstay of the Gibbons intellectual property practice.
-One of only six New Jersey law firms named to the IAM Patent Litigation 1000 and consistently ranked in the top tiers of the Chambers USA Guide to America’s Leading Lawyers for Business, Gibbons is unique among competitors due to the diversity and depth of our attorneys’ experience.
-One-third of the attorneys who practice in the firm’s Newark, New York, and Philadelphia offices are former chief patent counsel and vice presidents for intellectual property departments in major international companies spanning the life sciences, telecommunications, medical device, and other industries throughout corporate America.
+High-stakes litigation is another mainstay of the Gibbons Intellectual Property practice.
+One of only six New Jersey law firms included on the IAM Patent Litigation 1000 list and consistently included on the Chambers USA Guide to America’s Leading Lawyers for Business list, Gibbons is unique among competitors due to the diversity and depth of our attorneys’ experience.
+Among the attorneys who practice in the firm’s Newark, New York, and Philadelphia offices are former chief patent counsel and vice presidents for intellectual property departments in major international companies spanning the life sciences, telecommunications, medical device, and other industries throughout corporate America.
 Our attorneys also have diversified technical backgrounds and include:

 - Electrical engineers

 - Mechanical engineers

 - Process engineers